25 Photos That Show Face Masks Are Part of the New Normal

 While sports events in Turkey may have been canceled, athletes like gymnast Umit Samiloglu continue to train at home, with a face mask, of course!

 Who knew face masks could be so adorable!
 These Palestinian girls are attending a graduation ceremony from the Police Academy but they’re ready to help each other stay safe against COVID-19.

 Students returning to school

 Students may be returning to primary school in Huhhot City, but life isn’t back to the way it was for them.
 The new normal in their classrooms involves mandatory face masks.
 Schools in your area probably aren’t opening any time soon.
-Here’s what to do when your whole life gets canceled.

 The new normal also includes things like this safety station in Belgium.
 This machine sells face masks and other safety necessities.